zededa/shibboleth/README.md

 Second, if you cannot rely on TLS.
 For example, you have a man-in-the-middle (mitm) proxy whose certificate is on your endpoint, removing all of your protection.
 Or perhaps your organization requires you to work through a proxy that prevents TLS entirely.

+On the other hand, sometimes you actually _want_ the content to be visible to inspectors.
+In that case, you can choose just to sign the payload, but not encrypt it.

 Shibboleth helps you build applications that provide the two most basic protections in the message body itself.